Accountability Dashboard

 Office Hours Visitors

 In person and virtual office hours were available to allow community members to meet with the program team to ask questions and share their feedback.
-From April - June 2024 we had 20 community members attend.
+From October to December 2024 we had 13 community members attend.

 Social Media Engagements